 Although the Ramakrishna movement is not considered an orthodox sampradaya [religious tradition] by the more conservative Hindus, it has nevertheless captured the imagination of a great many modern and progressive Hindus and is held to be a non-sectarian and universal expression of a new, reformed Hinduism.
 (K. K. Klostermaier, A Survey of Hinduism, State University of New York Press, 1989, p.
 45)

-The Ramakrishna Order now claims over 170 branch centres worldwide.
+The Ramakrishna Order now claims over 200 branch centres, mainly in India.
 There is an online partisan biography of Vivekananda by Swami Nikhilananda.
 See also the Complete Works of Swami Vivekananda (nine vols, Mayavati, 2001), and web version.
 Relevant is S.N.
 Dhar, A Comprehensive Biography of Swami Vivekananda (2 vols, Madras, 1975-6); A. P. Sen, Swami Vivekananda (New Delhi, 2000); Sen, Social and Religious Reform: The Hindus of British India (New Delhi, 2003).
 See also Amiya Prosad Sen.

 Kevin R. D. Shepherd